Astros vs. Phillies Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Cristian Javier (2-0) to the mound for his sixth start this season.
+- Jose Urquidy (1-2) will take to the mound for the Astros and make his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.

 |Opponent